MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check.md

 ```

 ## Creating the challenge
-The challenge is exactly the same as the one described in [Implementing the Credentials Validation Security Check](../../credentials-validation/security-check/).
+The challenge is exactly the same as the one described in [Implementing the CredentialsValidationSecurityCheck](../../credentials-validation/security-check/).

 ```java
 @Override